 - Face tracking via third-party add-ons

-- You’ll need to buy hardware
+- You’ll need to buy hardware.

-- Free package is very basic
+- The free package is very basic.

 - Premium requires subscription

-- May be difficult for non-savvy users
+- It May be difficult for non-savvy users.

 Note that these are far from the only options on the market.
-More robust alarm systems like ADT’s Total Protection package, go beyond what a simple device can provide by addressing every facet of home security.
-They may also be the better option for homeowners who aren’t particularly tech-savvy and anyone who just doesn’t want the hassle of dealing with their own devices.
+More robust alarm systems like ADT’s Total Protection package go beyond what a simple device can provide by addressing every facet of home security.
+They may also be the better option for homeowners who aren’t particularly tech-savvy and anyone who doesn’t want the hassle of dealing with their own devices.